 In many cases, home renovations do add value to your home.
 There are several types of home renovations that can pay off in the long run, giving you a high return on your investment.
 Those may include upgrading garage doors, siding, kitchens, and decks.
 Always be sure to do your research before starting a big project to make sure it makes sense for your situation.

-At BayCoast Bank, we’re offering a special low rate on our home equity line of credit.
-You’ll receive an introductory low rate of 6.75% APR for the first 24 months!**
+At BayCoast Bank, we’re offering an introductory rate on our home equity line of credit of 8.25% APR for the first 24 months! **

-Best of all, there are no application fees or closing costs and you can borrow up to 80% of your property’s value.
+Best of all, there are no application fees and generally no closing costs and you can borrow up to 80% of your property’s value.

 We’re here to help!